 4/ Hunger again within an hour usually

-5/Craving for sugar to get back the feeling of pure enjoyment.
+5/Craving for sugar again to get back the feeling of pure enjoyment.
 The feeling that had fired up the brains reward system.

 MUM KNOWS BEST!

-I taught the kids a lesson there and they saw what happened, now they asked for a compromise so Saturdays I allow them croissant and honey but they have to add turkey/chicken or ham with it.
+I taught the kids a lesson there and they saw what happened, now they asked for a compromise on Saturdays, I allow them a croissant and honey but they have to add turkey/chicken or ham with it.
 A protein with that kind of breakfast will break the crash and keep the hunger at bay a little longer.
 Plus I do not get stressed with the emotional outbursts.
-Fun police! 🙂

 We all win if we compromise.